yashB-2002/yashB-2002/README.md

--  Hi!! 👋, I’m Yash Bhardwaj.
+#  Hi!! 👋, Myself Yash Bhardwaj.
+- CSE undergrad.
-- My interest lies in WEB DEVELOPMENT.
+- Passionate about WEB DEVELOPMENT.
 - Knows to code in Java.
-- Always ready to take challenges.
+- Always willing to learn new technologies.